Written by Sophia Giarrusso

 But suddenly, the wise words of Professor Pébay resonates in one of the doctor’s ears;

 “How would a drug that’s supposed to cure your eyes be affecting your liver?”

 The doctors follow the organ-chip connections and find the location of your liver organoids.
 Unfortunately, the best medication for flushing out the eye has had a toxic effect on the liver.
 Doctors return to the retinal organoid and continue to test the effectiveness of different medications while ensuring your other organs haven’t been compromised.

 After a couple of hours, you are ready to go home.
 They prescribe you different medications tailor made to your genetics, age, weight and other personal traits.
 They also give you some pills to enhance skin collagen levels and prevent cataracts.
 A couple of years later, you are feeling healthier and stronger than ever before despite being a few days away from your 120th birthday.

 This scenario might be fictional in 2020, but the possibility for personalised drug treatments is quickly becoming reality.
 Organ-chips are helping open up this possibility while preventing the need to conduct clinical trials or experiment through animal testing.
 Maybe one day, organs-on-a-chip will replicate the complexity of the entire human body.
 Who knows what opportunities future humans will see?

-Sophia Giarrusso is an MSc student at the University of Melbourne.
+Sophia Giarrusso is a Masters of Environmental Science student at the University of Melbourne.
 This story was written as part of a Science Communication internship project with the Royal Society of Victoria under the mentorship of Dr Renee Beale.